-New rail projects, like HS2 and Crossrail, will help make our railways more modern.
+New rail projects, like HS2 and the Elizabeth Line in London are helping to make our railways more modern.

 Sometimes there is a special timetable for the trains.
 Sometimes the line is shut, but there will always be a ‘rail replacement bus service’ (buses instead of trains).
 Be aware the buses are usually much slower.

 If you are unhappy about the service from a train company, you should first complain to that company.
 If you are unhappy with their reply or the way they handled your case, you can then complain to the Rail Ombudsman.

 Buses are usually local, and coaches are for long distances.
 But the word ‘bus’ may also be used for long-distance services, so it’s not always clear.
 Buses and coaches are usually cheaper than trains.

 Stand at the bus stop and wave your hand at the driver as the bus drives towards you.
 This shows the driver you want to get on (if you don’t do this, they might just drive past you).
 To get off, push the bell button on the bus.
 If you are not sure where to get off, ask the driver to tell you.